trevino200/DevSecOps_Workshop/Labs/Lab1.md

 [Github Account](https://github.com)<br>
 [Dockerhub Account](https://dockerhub.com) <br>
-[Azure Account](https://portal.azure.com) with App Registration that has "Contributor" permission (for later lab)<br>

 <br>
 AZ CLI<br>
 Docker<br>
-Kubectl(for later lab)<br>
-Helm(for later lab)<br>
 <br>

 This can all be done on either Windows or Linux.
 Either way, please make sure you have all the tools defined above.
-I've include configure.sh that installs the tools on linux.
+I've include configure.sh that installs all the tools on linux in the resources folder.

 ## Part 1 - Web Application